Rocco-Gossmann/GoWas/Documentation/reference/Bitmap.md

 ## Usage Guide

-In order for GoWas to be able to do anything usefull with a Bitmap (Like rendering it), it needs to be either converted.
-Or passed to a Processor (A Tileset consturctor for example).
+For GoWas to be able to do anything useful with a Bitmap (Like rendering it), it needs to be converted or passed to a Processor (A Tileset constructor for example).

-### Bitmap-Enties
+### Bitmap-Entities

 If you want to use the Bitmap by itself, it must be converted into a [`core.BitmapEntity`](./BitmapEntity.md).